Plastic Injection molding process

 The cavity of the mould tool gives the desired size of the product.
 The engineers design the mould tool before we construct it on the machine.
 They adjust the machine in such a way that the mould tool can open and close when it is necessary.
 So, when our molten plastic or the raw material is ready for the injection, the mould tool closes.

+As its name, injection is the core process of injection molding process.
 While looking at the machine, we will find a barrel-shaped hollow tube in the middle of the injection machine.
 But, if we look inside of this, we will find a ram which is attached to a motor.
 With the rotation of the piston, the materials inside the barrel move forward.
 Here, The mechanical part is the size of the barrel and the size of the mold cavity.
 It comes back and forth, depending on the opening and closing of the old tool.

 The force comes from the screw surfaces on the ram.
 We can call it as a continuous process.
 At the end of the barrel, we will find a nozzle.
 It closes the pore until the mold tool is not ready for the injection.
 While the orifice opens at the injector, the piston pushes the mold forward.
 Hence, the molded plastic goes inside the mold cavity.
 Due to the excessive force, they occupy each of the space they get.

-The injection is an essential part of this molding process.
+The injection is an essential part of injection molding process.
 Because of these characteristics, we call it as an injection molding machine.
 After the molded plastic goes inside the cavity properly, the orifice closes instantly.
 Afterward, The mold tool is ready for the cooling operation.

-The next step is the cooling part.
+The next step of injection molding process is the cooling part.
 It is a critical part of all the steps because it has an impact on the quality of the product.
 It’s cycle time is a significant part here to consider.
 Here, the time required to cool a piece has a vital role in finding the cycle time.
 Again, a non-uniform cooling may cause residual stresses, shrinkage, and warping.
 Therefore, we must focus on the uniform cooling system.

-It can last in the two-third of the injection process.
+It can last in the two-third of the injection molding process.
 The medium we use here is water or oil.
 Usually, The temperature is cooled in an external heat exchanger before it enters the cooling channel.
 An optimized cooling system requires less time to cool the molded plastic.
 The hot, molded plastic then turns into room temperature.
 It turns into a solid material subsequently.
 Afterward, it turns into the shape contained inside the mold cavity.
 Finally, it is ready to go outside the mold tool.

 After the cooling process is done, the mold tool opens.
 Then the cooled hard plastic comes out of the molding machine.
 The ejected plastic will go for checking.
 And then, after the successful verification, the plastic product goes for the packaging.
 In the same way, the defect products get separated from the other.
 At this stage, the injection molding process is over.